forero/sabatico/avances_reporte.md

 # Durham

 ## DESI
+* Update in `quicksurvey_example` to document how end-to-end simulations can be run.

-* Update on desitarget.mocks to handle catalog only inputs.
+* Update on `desitarget.mocks` to handle catalog only inputs.
-* Update on quicksurvey to handle new file formats from surveysim+desisurvey.
+* Update on `quicksurvey` to handle new file formats from surveysim+desisurvey.
-* Work with BGS to test and implement observation strategies in simulations.
+* Work with BGS to test and implement observation strategies in simulations (lead J. He).
 * Work with BGS to develop QA routines on simulation outputs (lead J. He).
 * Work with MWS to develop QA routines on simulation outputs (lead A. Cooper).